IT energy management: PC power management

-Most products offer Active Directory integration and per-user/per-machine settings with the more advanced offering multiple power plans, scheduled power plans, anti-insomnia features and enterprise power usage reporting.

-Energy Efficient Ethernet
+Energy-Efficient Ethernet

-Energy Efficient Ethernet (IEEE 802.3az) could reduce the energy use of networking equipment.
+Energy-Efficient Ethernet (IEEE 802.3az) could reduce the energy use of networking equipment.
 In 2005, all the network-interface controllers in the United States (in computers, switches, and routers) used an estimated 5.3 terawatt-hours of electricity.
-According to a researcher at the Lawrence Berkeley Laboratory, Energy Efficient Ethernet could save an estimated $450 million a year in energy costs in the U.S. With most of the savings from home computers ($200 million), and offices ($170 million), and the remaining $80 million from data centers.
-Energy efficient Ethernet saves energy by allowing network links to either go into a low power sleep mode or run at a slower rate when there is no data.
+According to a researcher at the Lawrence Berkeley Laboratory, Energy-Efficient Ethernet could save an estimated $450 million a year in energy costs in the U.S. With most of the savings from home computers ($200 million), and offices ($170 million), and the remaining $80 million from data centers.
+Energy-efficient Ethernet saves energy by allowing network links to either go into a low power sleep mode or run at a slower rate when there is no data.
 It also defines lower power signaling for use on higher quality cables.

 Organisations and resources for IT energy management

-There are a number of industry associations and policy organisations whose work on promoting energy efficiency includes providing resources and information on IT energy management.
+There are a number of industry associations and policy organisations whose work on promoting energy-efficiency includes providing resources and information on IT energy management.
 These include: